Last updated: ET

 COVID-19 - Preventative measures and restrictions

 A nationwide curfew is in effect from 10 p.m. to 5 a.m.
-You must wear a face covering on public transportation, in closed public spaces and in outdoor public spaces.

 In red regions, you must stay inside your home or accommodations unless you need to perform essential activities.